owenpriestley/owenpriestley.github.io/_portfolio/journalism/scientology.md

 sidebar:
   nav: "portfolio"
 ---
 With two high-profile documentaries on Scientology being released at either end of this year, the enigmatic church face more public scrutiny than usual.
-HBO’s Going Clear: Scientology and the Prison of Belief, released in March, relies on the detailed accounts of ex-members to expose what goes on behind the church’s locked doors and razor wire.
+HBO’s [Going Clear: Scientology and the Prison of Belief](http://www.imdb.com/title/tt4257858/), released in March, relies on the detailed accounts of ex-members to expose what goes on behind the church’s locked doors and razor wire.

-The second, Louis Theroux’s My Scientology Movie, premiered at London Film Festival last week and is decidedly more lighthearted.
+The second, Louis Theroux’s [My Scientology Movie](https://whatson.bfi.org.uk/lff/Online/default.asp?BOparam::WScontent::loadArticle::permalink=myscientologymovie), premiered at London Film Festival last week and is decidedly more lighthearted.
 Louis exposes the church from a completely different angle.
-In many ways, however, it’s possible to view the film as a follow up to Going Clear.
+In many ways, however, it’s possible to view the film as a follow up to _Going Clear_.

 ![image-center](/images/scientology.jpeg){: .align-center}